crypto101/book/src/public-key-encryption.rst

 Salt
 ''''

 Salt [#]_ is a provisioning system written in Python.
-It has one major
+Salt has one major
-flaw: it has a module named ``crypt``.
-Instead of reusing existing complete cryptosystems, it implements its own, using RSA and AES provided by a third party package.
+flaw: a module named ``crypt``.
+Instead of reusing existing complete cryptosystems, Salt implements its own.
+It also uses RSA and AES from a third party package.

 .. [#]
-   So, there's Salt the provisioning system, :term:`salt`\s the things used in broken password stores, NaCl pronounced “salt” the cryptography library, and NaCl which runs native code in some browsers, and probably a bunch I'm forgetting.
+   So, there is Salt the provisioning system, :term:`salt`\s the things used in broken password stores, NaCl pronounced “salt” the cryptography library, and NaCl which runs native code in some browsers, and probably a bunch I'm forgetting.
 Can we stop naming things after it?

-For a long time, Salt used a public exponent (:math:`e`) of 1, which meant the encryption phase didn't actually do anything:
+For a long time, Salt used a public exponent (:math:`e`) of 1.
+This meant the encryption phase did not do anything:
 :math:`P^e \equiv P^1 \equiv P \pmod N`.
-This meant that the resulting ciphertext was in fact just the plaintext.
-While this issue has now been fixed, this only goes to show that you probably shouldn't implement your own cryptography.
+The resulting ciphertext was in fact just the plaintext.
+While this issue is fixed, this goes to show that you probably should not implement your own cryptography.
-Salt currently also supports SSH as a transport, but the aforementioned DIY RSA/AES system remains, and is at time of writing still the recommended and the default transport.
+Salt also supports SSH as a transport, however, the aforementioned DIY RSA/AES system remains, and is at the time of writing still the recommended, default transport.

 OAEP
 ^^^^

-OAEP, short for optimal asymmetric encryption padding, is the state of the art in RSA padding.
-It was introduced by Mihir Bellare and Phillip Rogaway in 1995. :cite:`bellarerogaway:oaep`.
+OAEP is short for optimal asymmetric encryption padding.
+OAEP is state-of-the-art RSA padding first introduced by Mihir Bellare and Phillip Rogaway in 1995. :cite:`bellarerogaway:oaep`.
 Its structure looks like this:

 .. figure:: Illustrations/OAEP/Diagram.svg
    :align: center

-The thing that eventually gets encrypted is :math:`X \| Y`, which is :math:`n` bits long, where :math:`n` is the number of bits of :math:`N`, the RSA modulus.
-It takes a random block :math:`R` that's :math:`k` bits long, where :math:`k` is a constant specified by the standard.
+:math:`X \| Y` eventually gets encrypted, which is :math:`n` bits long, and :math:`n` is the number of bits in :math:`N`, the RSA modulus.
+It takes a random block :math:`R` that is :math:`k` bits long, where :math:`k` is a constant specified by the standard.
 The message is first padded with zeroes to be :math:`n - k` bits long.
-If you look at the above “ladder”, everything on the left half is :math:`n - k` bits long, and everything on the right half is :math:`k` bits long.
-The random block :math:`R` and zero-padded message :math:`M \| 000\ldots` are combined using two “trapdoor” functions, :math:`G` and :math:`H`.
-A trapdoor function is a function that's very easy to compute in one direction and very hard to reverse.
-In practice, these are cryptographic hash functions; we'll see more about those later.
+Looking at the above “ladder”, everything on the left half is :math:`n - k` bits long, and everything on the right half is :math:`k` bits long.
+The random block :math:`R` and zero-padded message :math:`M \| 000\ldots` combine using two “trapdoor” functions, :math:`G` and :math:`H`.
+A trapdoor function is very easy to compute in one direction and very hard to reverse.
+In practice, these are cryptographic hash functions, which we see more about later.

 As you can tell from the diagram, :math:`G` takes :math:`k` bits and turns them into :math:`n - k` bits, and :math:`H` is the other way